niilovuo/ECSE428_Master_Chef/README.md

 ### Prerequisites

 Python 3
-Postgres 14 (can be remote, but access is necessary)
+Postgres 14 (for running the app only)

 ### Steps